ashlilies/DiaryJs/README.md

 # DiaryJs
 A work journal web application, for you to organize your work.
-Written in Express.js, using Sequelize and MySQL.
+Written in Express.js, using Sequelize and MySQL/MariaDB.

 # Sample .env file
     SESSION_SECRET="<something secure>"